Emma Mattress Review – Hybrid Version

 The biggest factor in how hot or cool a mattress will sleep is the top layer and cover.
-The cover here should be no problem as its a stretchy breathable cover as used on many mattresses.
+The cover here should be no problem as its a thin stretchy breathable cover similar to that used on many mattresses.
 The top layer is the Airgocell polyfoam which Emma say has larger than normal pores in the open cells meaning more air and better cooling.
-There is no real way for me to test this out and as a polyfoam I would have to rate it inline with say Casper which also has a polyfoam top layer.
-Leesa is also a polyfoam top layer but has holes throughout so the benefit is more obvious and undeniable here for cool sleeping.
 You also have the benefit of the mini pocket springs just below the top layer which will help with added air flow for better cooling.
 Polyurethane top layers will always be better than a memory foam top layer but behind a natural latex or wool top layer for cooling.

 Spot Relief (point elasticity):

 This surprised me a little.
 Having slept on the Emma Mattress for a while now I did find it reasonably supportive for a softer mattress, those springs doing a good job of pushing back on you giving a feeling of support even though you are sinking in significantly.
 I expected this to translate into good point elasticity as that’s how it feels to sleep on.
 However in my testing using a variety of weights the amount of foam affected outside of the area of contact was among the low end of mattresses I have tried.
-It was just a bit behind Leesa and Casper and way behind many of the others.
-The good news as a back sleeper is this did not translate into backache during a nights sleep.
-Emma is a little too soft for my personal taste as a back sleeper because of the low point elasticity taken together with the softness.
-Please remember this is totally my own experience for my weight and height and body shape.
-This does not mean one mattress is better than the other.
 It is a good option for side sleepers with shoulder problems but point molding is slightly behind some others although they tend to be the firmer mattresses.

 Mattress for Sex/Bounce: